Advanced search

 Biotransformation

 Biotransformation of methylphenidate by the carboxylesterase CES1A1 is rapid and extensive.
-Peak plasma concentrations of α -phenyl-2-piperidyl acetic acid (ritalinic acid) (PPAA) are attained approximately 2 hours after administration of methylphenidate and are 30-50 times higher than those of the unchanged substance.
-The elimination half-life of PPAA is roughly twice as long as that of methylphenidate, and the mean systemic clearance is 0.17 litres/h/kg.
+Peak plasma concentrations of the main, deesterified, metabolite - α-phenyl-2-piperidine acetic acid (ritalinic acid) - are attained approximately 2 hours after administration of methylphenidate and are 30-50 times higher than those of the unchanged substance (methylphenidate).
+The elimination half-life of ritalinic acid is roughly twice as long as that of methylphenidate, and the mean systemic clearance is 0.17 L/h/kg.
 Only small amounts of hydroxylated metabolites (e.g. hydroxymethylphenidate and hydroxyritalinic acid) are detectable.
-Therapeutic activity seems to be principally due to the parent compound.
+Therapeutic activity seems to be principally due to the parent compound (methylphenidate).
+Ritalinic acid has no relevant pharmacological activity.

 Effect of age: There are no apparent differences in the pharmacokinetic behaviour of methylphenidate in hyperactive children (6-13 years) and healthy adult volunteers.

 Patients with renal impairment: Elimination data from patients with normal renal function suggest that renal excretion of the unchanged methylphenidate would hardly be diminished at all in the presence of impaired renal function.
-However, renal excretion of PPAA may be reduced.
+However, renal excretion of ritalinic acid may be reduced.
+Since ritalinic acid has little or no pharmacodynamic activity, this appears not to be of concern.

 5.3 Preclinical safety data